utxostack/rgbpp-sdk/examples/rgbpp/README.md

 ## RGBPP Examples

+**All examples are just to demonstrate the use of RGBPP SDK.
+There are still many dependent services and methods that are not ready, so these examples cannot work yet.**

-- 1. Mint XUDT
+- Mint XUDT
-- 2. Jump XUDT from CKB to BTC
+- Jump XUDT from CKB to BTC
-- 3. Transfer RGBPP asset on BTC
+- Transfer RGBPP asset on BTC
-- 4. Jump RGBPP asset from BTC to CKB
+- Jump RGBPP asset from BTC to CKB